jonwill8/HIP-IMO/README.md

 # HIP-IMO
-This is a repository of the code I generated while working as a HIP-IMO intern at the Moffitt Cancer Center
+This is a repository of the code I created while working as a HIP-IMO intern at the Moffitt Cancer Center